 Miso with Japanese Crudites

 We’re not just talking leafy greens here (though of course there’s some of that, too).

 Sliced Tomatoes and Sweet Onion

-The Ubiquitous Watermelon, Mint, Feta, Balsamic Salad
+The Iconic Watermelon, Mint, Feta, Balsamic Salad

-Tomatoes, cut into bite-sized chunks
+Tomatoes, cut into bite-size chunks

 Raw sweet corn, sliced off the cob